 The Fund is available for purchase only through variable annuity contracts and variable life insurance policies offered by the separate accounts of participating insurance companies.
 Shares of the Fund may not be purchased or sold directly by individual owners of variable annuity contracts or variable life insurance policies.
-If you are a variable annuity contract or variable life insurance policy holder, please refer to the prospectus that describes your annuity contract or life insurance policy for information about minimum investment requirements and how to purchase and redeem shares of the Fund.
+If you are a variable annuity contract or variable life insurance policies your annuity contract or variable life insurance policy for information about minimum investment requirements and how to purchase and redeem shares of the Fund.